Karisma Kapoor: Established actress (1996–2000)

-Her diminutive comeback in 1999 proved to be good as she took part in the year's most successful films.
+Kapoor's diminutive comeback in 1999 proved to be good as she took part in the year's most successful films.
 Kapoor starred in four hits.
 She next re-united with Dhawan and Salman Khan (alongside Sushmita Sen) for the romantic comedy Biwi No.1, in which she portrayed Pooja, a woman whose husband gets involved in an extra-marital affair with a model.
 The film, which emerged as a major commercial success, earned Kapoor critical praise for her performance.
-Mohammad Ali Ikram of Planet Bollywood commented: "Kapoor may not look like a mother of two offsprings, but she continues to mature as an actress with each successive film."
 Kapoor received a second Best Actress nomination at Filmfare for her work in the film.
 She proved to be successful with comedy films, as another of David Dhawan's films Haseena Maan Jaayegi, did fairly well at the box office.
-Kapoor collaborated for the first time with the Rajshri Productions for the family drama Hum Saath-Saath Hain: We Stand United.
-The film featured an ensemble cast (Mohnish Behl, Salman Khan, Saif Ali Khan, Tabu and Sonali Bendre), proving to be one of the biggest Hindi film successes of all time in the market, earning ₹817 million worldwide.
+Kapoor collaborated for the first time with the Rajshri Productions for the family drama Hum Saath-Saath Hain: We Stand United, opposite Saif Ali Khan.
+The film featured an ensemble cast (Mohnish Behl, Salman Khan, Sonali Bendre and Tabu), proving to be one of the biggest Hindi film successes of all time in the market, earning ₹817 million worldwide.
+Alok Kumar stated, "Karisma doesn't have much to do, but looks good in doing whatever she does."
 Her last release of the year, Jaanwar, opposite Akshay Kumar, was another box office hit, making her the most successful actress of the year.
+Silsila Hai Pyar Ka was her other film of the year.